cyb0rgdoll/Inventa/README.md

 The purpose of Inventa is to make discovery work simpler: gather a clear picture of what exists in scope, reduce manual command juggling, and produce evidence that can be reviewed or included in security documentation.

-## ⚠️ Authorized Use Only

 Inventa performs active reconnaissance and network scanning.
 It is intended solely for **authorized** security testing, asset discovery, research, and educational use. **Use it only against systems and networks you own or have explicit, written permission to assess.**

-You are responsible for ensuring your use complies with all applicable laws, regulations, contracts, policies, and authorization boundaries.
-Unauthorized scanning may be illegal.
-The authors and contributors accept no liability for misuse or for any damage caused by this tool.

 ## What Inventa Does